Academic Integrity

 The College of Liberal Arts and Sciences Academic Integrity Officer (AIO)

-Both students and faculty can contact Amanda to report an academic integrity violation or to ask questions related to academic integrity policies and procedures
+Both students and faculty can contact Kaylen to report an academic integrity violation or to ask questions related to academic integrity policies and procedures.

 Academic Integrity syllabus language